 Regardless of your budget, there’s something fun above for any travel-loving man.

-Most of the items above I use myself, and they’ve served me well over the years.
-And if you truly can’t decide on a gift, you can’t go wrong with a Lonely Planet or Frommer’s guide to whatever country your recipient plans to visit next.
+I use most of the items in this gift guide myself, and they’ve served me well over the years.
+And if you truly can’t decide on a great gift, you can’t go wrong with a Lonely Planet or Frommer’s guide to whatever country your recipient plans to visit next.

 And when in doubt, always go with the smaller, lighter option.

 What travel items do you rely on most?
-What were the best travel gifts you ever received?
+What were the best travel gifts for men you ever received?